Delphinus: Stars

 Rho Aquilae at magnitude 4.94 is at about 150 light-years away.
-Due to its proper motion it has been in the (round-figure parameter) bounds of the constellation since 1992.
+Due to its proper motion, it has been in the (round-figure parameter) bounds of the constellation since 1992.
 It is an A-type main sequence star with a lower metallicity than the Sun.

 HR Delphini was a nova that brightened to magnitude 3.5 in December 1967.
 It took an unusually long time for the nova to reach peak brightness which indicate that it barely satisfied the conditions for a thermonuclear runaway.
 Another nova by the name V339 Delphini was detected in 2013; it peaked at magnitude 4.3 and was the first nova observed to produce lithium.

 Musica, also known by its Flamsteed designation 18 Delphini, is one of the five stars with known planets located in Delphinus.
 It has a spectral type of G6 III.
 Arion, the planet, is a very dense and massive planet with a mass at least 10.3 times greater than Jupiter.
 Arion was part of the first NameExoWorlds contest where the public got the opportunity to suggest names for exoplanets and their host stars.

+Exoplanets

+In 2024 the planet TOI-6883 b was discovered in the constellation Delphinus.
+It has a 16.249 day orbital period around its host star, a radius 1.08 times Jupiter's, and a mass 4.34 times Jupiter's.
+It was discovered from a single transit in TESS data and it was confirmed by a network of citizen scientists.

+In 2024, the planet TOI-6883 c was discovered in the constellation Delphinus.
+It has an orbital period of 7.8458 days, a radius of 0.7 times Jupiter's, and a third of Jupiter's mass.
+The Neptunian-size planet was discovered from an abnormality in data retrieved from TOI-6883 c.

 Deep-sky objects

 Its rich Milky Way star field means many modestly deep-sky objects.
 NGC 6891 is a planetary nebula of magnitude 10.5; another is NGC 6905 or the Blue Flash Nebula.
 The Blue Flash Nebula shows broad emission lines.
-The central star in NGC 6905 has a spectral of WO2, meaning it is rich in oxygen.
+The central star in NGC 6905 has a spectral type of WO2, meaning it is rich in oxygen.

 NGC 6934 is a globular cluster of magnitude 9.75.
 It is about 52,000 light-years away from the Solar System.
 It is in the Shapley-Sawyer Concentration Class VIII and is thought to share a common origin with another globular cluster in Boötes.
 It has an intermediate metallicity for a globular cluster, but as of 2018 it has been poorly studied.
 At a distance of about 137,000 light-years, the globular cluster NGC 7006 is at the outer reaches of the galaxy.
 It is also fairly dim at magnitude 11.5 and is in Class I.